-A small thrush with a plump body and short, straight bill.
+The eastern bluebird is a small thrush with a plump body and short, straight bill.
 Upperparts are bright blue in the male, gray-blue in the female.
-Underparts of both sexes are rusty on throat, breast and sides, with white on the belly and under the tail feathers.
+Underparts of both sexes are rusty on throat, breast, and sides, with white on the belly and under the tail feathers.
 The female is paler below.
-Song is a blurry whistled series of notes; call is “chuiree,” with a soft descent but rising near the end.
+Song is a blurry whistled series of notes, which some people translate as “Cheer cheerful charmer.”
+Call is chuiree, with a soft descent but rising near the end.